ATO spells end of Optus reign as network services supplier

 However, the ATO now plans to move away from a single supplier model and instead will split the arrangement into six new managed network services bundles following the end of Optus’ contract in June 2020.

-Over the 10-year-period, the deal has accrued a value of around $1 billion, including amendments.
+Over the 10-year-period, the deal has accrued a value of $986.8 million, including amendments.

 Outlining the reasons for the procurement changeover, the ATO cited the rapid growth in the consumption of network bandwidth, data storage and API features due to increased use of mobile and internet services.